DworkinLab/Bio720/R_exercises/Bio720_R_PlottingBasics.md

 Clearly you get a sense that there is some positive relationship between these two variables (likely reflecting how they both covary with overall body size).

 However we may wish to make this plot look a bit nicer, and potentially more informative.
+When you are trying to get more information about arguments, don't just use `?plot` but also `?plot.default` and `?par`, which have lots of information!

 ```r